Lattices of flats for symplectic matroids: Shellability

 \subsection{Definition:}

 Let $\Delta$ be a finite simplicial complex.
-We say that $\Delta$ is pure $d$ - dimensional if all its facets are of dimension $d$.
-A pure $d$ - dimensional simplicial complex $\Delta$ is said to be shellable if its facets can be ordered $F_{1},...,F_{t}$ in such a way that:
+We say that $\Delta$ is pure $d$ dimensional if all its facets (inclusion maximal faces) are of dimension $d$.
+A pure $d$ dimensional simplicial complex $\Delta$ is said to be shellable if its facets can be ordered $F_{1},...,F_{t}$ in such a way that:

-Is a pure $\left(d-1\right)$ - dimensional complex for $j=2,3,...,t$, with:
+Is a pure $\left(d-1\right)$ dimensional complex for $j=2,3,...,t$, with:

 .